keybase/saltpack-python/spec.md

   HMAC-SHA512.

 ### Format
-An encrypted message is a series of packets, each of which is parsed as a MessagePack array:
+An encrypted message is a series of packets, each of which is a MessagePack
+array:
 - a header packet
 - any number of non-empty payload packets
 - an empty payload packet, marking the end of the message